How Alcohol Impacts Weight Loss

 - Drink dry wine (red is best) or clear spirits.
 This will help you avoid the extra carbs and sugar.

 - Avoid sugary mixes; try club soda with a lime or use flavored sparkling water as a mixer instead.

 - Drink slowly to avoid frequent refills and the tendency to automatically drink what’s in front of you.
 Many people find themselves having another drink only because other people are.
 If that’s the case, is it really worth it?

 - Don’t keep extra alcohol at home, out of sight (and availability) often means out of mind.

 Get Extra Help

-It’s worth saying that if you know from experience that committing to drinking less doesn’t work for you, then I’d highly encourage you to call or come in for a nutrition consultation with me or one of my fellow nutritionists.
-Often there is a biochemical reason for cravings and we can take a personal look at your health history and help find ways to accomplish your goals with a realistic eating plan for you.
+It’s worth saying that if you know from experience that committing to drinking less doesn’t work for you, then I’d highly encourage you to schedule a Zoom meeting or phone call nutrition consultation with me or one of my fellow nutritionists.
+Often there is a biochemical reason for cravings.
+Together we can take a personal look at your health history and help find ways to accomplish your goals with a realistic eating plan for you.